• Resources

 How long does it take to get a disability decision?

-It takes three to six months to get an initial disability decision after applying.
+According to the Social Security Administration, it can take seven to eight months to get an initial disability decision after applying.

-If you're initially denied, and need to appeal, the disability appeal process can take almost two years before you get a final decision.
+If the SSA denies your initial application and you decide to appeal, the appeal process can take almost two years before you get a final decision.
 The sooner you apply, the sooner you can set that process in motion.

 Initial application and evaluation

-You will receive an initial decision on your disability application four to six months after submission.
+You will receive an initial decision on your disability application three to six months after submitting your application.

 During this time, your Disability Determination Services (DDS) office may ask for more details and materials.
 You’ll have 10 days to submit any of that supplementary paperwork.